 Please refer to the list for some specific examples of products that are ineligible for the SCTREX.

 A company who is a frequent user of strategic commodities licensing service in Category 3 or Category 5 and has a good compliance record would in general be eligible for AIP.
 It should be noted that the aforesaid criteria are general guidelines on eligibility for AIP.
-Each application for AIP will be considered by the Department on its own merits.
+Each application for AIP will be considered by TID on its own merits.
 The validity period of AIP is normally one year.
 The company has to re-apply for the AIP before its expiry.